gobbyo/IoT/docs/tutorial-rasp-digitdisplay.md

 #  10   11
 ```

-In this section you'll wire your Raspberry Pi to light up an seven-segment display by using the following diagram.
+Complete the wiring of your seven segment display by using the following diagram.

 1. Connect a lead from each 220Ω resistor to each segment display bar pin on the breadboard.
 1. Connect one end of the jumper wire to a terminal strip that corresponds to each Raspberry GPIO Pins #3, #5, #7, #8, #10, #12, #11, #13, GND #1.